Resources for Non-Profits

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act allocated $350 billion to help small businesses and nonprofits stay afloat amid the pandemic and economic downturn.

 Provides non-profits with zero-fee, forgivable loans of up to $10 million to cover payroll and other operating expenses.
 Non-profits can apply for loans to pay for payroll, rent, mortgage interest, or utilities, and if used for those purposes, loans will be forgiven.
 This means non-profits can keep employees on staff and pay rent without taking on further debt.
+Current law dictates that the Paycheck Protection Program (PPP) close at the end of August 8, 2020.
+As such, SBA is no longer accepting PPP applications from participating lenders.

 Loans up to $2 million for small businesses with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons).
 In addition to the loan, applicants can receive $1,000/employee for a maximum of $10,000 cash advance that does not need to be repaid, regardless of whether the applicant is approved for the loan itself.